GM, LG Chem set $2.3 billion electric vehicle battery venture in Ohio

 Ohio became a political lightning rod last year, after GM announced in 2018 plans to close a car manufacturing plant in Lordstown.
 The closure was one issue during a lengthy strike by GM workers, and U.S. President Donald Trump condemned the move.

+Barra said Ohio is providing financial incentives for the plant, but declined to provide details.

-Additional reporting by Hyunjoo Jin and Heekyong Yang in Seoul, David Shepardson in Washington and Ben Klayman in Detroit; Writing by Ben Klayman; Editing by Chizu Nomiyama and David Gregorio
+Additional reporting by Hyunjoo Jin and Heekyong Yang in Seoul, David Shepardson in Washington and Ben Klayman in Detroit; Editing by Chizu Nomiyama and David Gregorio